-There are gifts in anxiety?
-Yes!
 It may be surprising to learn that anxiety, like every emotion, is useful.
-Anxiety recently became described as a disorder or disease which is a strange phenomenon when you understand the neurochemistry and purpose of anxiety.
-Plus, we are taught to identify emotions only when they're in a heightened state.
+We are taught to identify emotions only when they're in a heightened state.
 We tend to think of intense, gut-wrenching anxiety rather than the information and energy it provides.